Rufus McLean: Professional rugby career

+His time at Glasgow Warriors was cut short when the club terminated his contract after he pleaded guilty in court to domestic abuse against his girlfriend, stating that his actions "constituted gross misconduct and breach of contract".
+It was revealed in court that McLean abused his partner for a period of over two years, for which he was issued a 10-year non-harassment order and sentenced to 120 hours of community service.

+He was announced in the American Raptors squad for 2024.

-International career
+International rugby career

 McLean has been capped at Scotland U18s and Scotland U20s scoring 4 tries in 6 appearances for the latter.

 McLean received his first call up to the senior Scotland squad in March 2021 for the 2021 Six Nations Championship.

 He made his Scotland debut against Tonga on 30 October 2021.
 Scotland won the match 60 - 14, with McLean scoring 2 tries.

 He was capped by Scotland 'A' on 25 June 2022 in their match against Chile.

+McLean was called up to the United States national rugby union team in 2025.